 6. A Picture in Every Place

 A fun and unique way to document your travel is to take the “same” picture in each place you visit.
 Your face or full-body pose stays the same, but the background changes as you travel to new cities and countries.
-Check out “This is not a beautiful hiking video” by Peter Hochhauser below.
+Check out a great example of this in “This is not a beautiful hiking video” by Peter Hochhauser below.

-At about 9:00, you’ll see Peter compile a flood of self-portraits from his trek along the Pacific Crest Trail.
+At about 9:00, you’ll see a flood of self-portraits from his trek along the Pacific Crest Trail.

 7. Start a Collection